AlameenW/Quizzlet/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you added to improve the site's functionality!
+- [x] Implemented a back button to view previous card
+- [x] Handled Flipping card logic to ensure question side of card is displayed upon moving to next or previous card
+- [x] Displayed level of difficulty of questions based on category
 ## Video Walkthrough

 Here's a walkthrough of implemented required features: